 Interim Containment Action – 3 strategies that can be implemented without informing the Client

 Nobody likes customer complaints.
-However, when they occur, it’s important to implement interim containment action (ICA) actions firstly.
-We can distinguish them between such activities that are officially included in the complaint report.
+However, when they occur, it’s important to implement interim containment actions (ICA) first.
+We can distinguish between activities officially included in the complaint report and those we check internally without necessarily informing the client.

-The first action that we can check after receiving the complaint is to verify the effectiveness of the previously implemented permanent corrective actions.
-This applies in particular to the scenario that relates to the same failure mode of complaint notification.
+The first action we can take after receiving a complaint is to verify the effectiveness of previously implemented permanent corrective actions.
+This is particularly important for scenarios that relate to the same failure mode as the complaint notification.
 Examples include: the hard work of the seat adjustment lever, noise during headrest adjustment, or lack of assist.

-Thanks to this, we can confirm at an early stage whether we are dealing with a defect that is already known to us.
-Why?
-Because during the verification, we can conclude that the previously taken actions are not effective, which gives us the above verification.
+By doing this, we can confirm at an early stage whether we are encountering a defect that we already know.
+During the verification, we might conclude that previously taken actions are not effective, highlighting the need for further verification.

 Another scenario concerns a positive verification result.
-If we find that all previously implemented actions are effective, it means that we are dealing with a completely new problem that needs to be solved.
+If we find that all previously implemented actions are effective, it means that we are facing a completely new problem that we need to solve.

 Containment Action 2 – Process parameters verification